NuggySupreme/android/README.md

 would require minimal changes.

 To compile the Android portion:
-Setup Android Studio using the instruction found at .
+Setup Android Studio.
 Then, import the BluetoothRobot folder as a project, build it, and run it on any Android device running Android 9.0 or higher.